watson-developer-cloud/car-dashboard/README.md

 # <a name="workspace"></a> Import a workspace

 1 You need to import the app's workspace.
-To do that, go to the IBM Cloud Dashboard and select the Conversation service instance.
+To do that, go to the IBM Cloud Dashboard and select the Watson Assistant service instance.
 Once there, select the **Service Credentials** menu item.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/credentials.png)